whyboris/Video-Hub-App/README.md

 ## Contributing

 I would love to see the improvements you make to this app and am happy to accept pull requests.
-Reach out if you'd like to coordinate / collaborate.
+You can reach out if you'd like to coordinate / collaborate, or just jump to [issues](https://github.com/whyboris/Video-Hub-App/issues) to see what's already getting worked on and to add new suggestions!

+Please add a translation if you know another language.
+It's a process that will take you 5-10 minutes, just [follow the instrutions](https://github.com/whyboris/Video-Hub-App/tree/master/src/app/i18n)!

 ## Upcoming features